monal94/hospital-management-system/README.md

 # hospital-management-system
-A hospital management system in JAVA created as part of NIIT's Final Project evaluation.
+A hospital management system created in JAVA.

 ## Overview